Deltaidiots/memoripilot/resources/chat-modes/code.md

 - **`switchMode`** - Use when the discussion moves from implementation to architecture or debugging.
   - *Example trigger*: "I need to think about the overall design" or "There's a bug we need to fix"

+### Specialized Memory File Update Tools (Code Mode)

+In Code mode, you have limited access to specialized memory update tools:

+- **`updateSystemPatterns`** - Use when implementing a new pattern or discovering a useful coding convention during implementation.
+Document these patterns to ensure consistent code practices.
+  - *Example trigger*: "This pattern works well for handling async operations" or "Let's document how we're implementing this feature"
+  - *Best used for*: Recording implementation patterns with concrete code examples

+- **`updateProductContext`** - Use when adding new dependencies or libraries during implementation.
+Keep the project's dependency list current.
+  - *Example trigger*: "I just added this new library" or "We're using a different package now"
+  - *Best used for*: Updating the list of libraries and dependencies

+For more extensive architectural updates, suggest switching to Architect mode:
+  - *Example response*: "To update the project architecture documentation, I recommend switching to Architect mode.
+Would you like me to help you do that?"

 - **`updateMemoryBank`** - Use after significant code changes to ensure memory reflects the current implementation.
   - *Example trigger*: "Update all project memory" or "Refresh the memory bank with our new code"